-If Special Character Detect is enabled (EFR[5] is set and the XOFF2 register contains the address byte) the receiver will try to detect an address byte that matches the programmed character in the XOFF2 register.
-If the received byte is a data byte or an address byte that does not match the programmed character in the XOFF2 register, the receiver will discard these data.
-Upon receiving an address byte that matches the Xoff2 character, the receiver will be automatically enabled if not already enabled, and the address character is pushed into the RX FIFO along with the parity bit (in place of the parity error bit).
-The receiver also generates a line status interrupt (IER[2] must be set to '1' at this time).
+If Special Character Detect is enabled (EFR[5] is set and XOFF2 contains the address byte) the receiver will try to detect an address byte that matches the programmed character in XOFF2.
+If the received byte is a data byte or an address byte that does not match the programmed character in XOFF2, the receiver will discard these data.
+Upon receiving an address byte that matches the XOFF2 character, the receiver will be automatically enabled if not already enabled, and the address character is pushed into the RX FIFO along with the parity bit (in place of the parity error bit).
+The receiver also generates a line status interrupt (IER bit 2 must be set to 1 at this time).
 The receiver will then receive the subsequent data from the 'master' station until being disabled by the controller after having received a message from the 'master' station.

-If another address byte is received and this address byte does not match Xoff2 character, the receiver will be automatically disabled and the address byte is ignored.
-If the address byte matches Xoff2 character, the receiver will put this byte in the RX FIFO along with the parity bit in the parity error bit (LSR bit 2).
+If another address byte is received and this address byte does not match XOFF2 character, the receiver will be automatically disabled and the address byte is ignored.
+If the address byte matches XOFF2 character, the receiver will put this byte in the RX FIFO along with the parity bit in the parity error bit (LSR[2]).